wukgdu/dynamic-fonts-flutter/README.md

 `dynamic_fonts` is a fork of `google_fonts` with more of the API exposed so that you can specify your own fonts.

+## Why would you use this?

+If there is a font that you know you're going to use in your app, just bundle it normally.
+Don't bother with this package.

+But if your app e.g. offers users multiple choices of fonts, and

+1. Some fonts may not be used at all, depending on user preferences
+2. Bundling all of the fonts would bloat your app too much

+then this package gives you a convenient way to load your fonts dynamically and keep your initial download slim.

 ## Getting Started

 With the `dynamic_fonts` package, `.ttf` or `.otf` files do not need to be